proemial/mono/README.md

 1. Start a development server using `turbo dev` and open the port `4242` url mapping

+1. When committing, first add changes to staged using '+' then choose 'commit & push'

+1. In case of conflicts open terminal and run: `GitHub Codespaces plugin`

 1. Shut down the codespace using the bottom blue button

 > To reopen the codespace, got to https://github.com/codespaces and start it.
 There is an hourly fee for running it, so remember to shut it down whenever your done. (shuts down automatically after 30 minutes)